haokail2/ECE-445-labnotebook/README.md

 # ECE-445-labnotebook
 Haokai Liu

-2025-02-05

-team meeting to working on get project approved
+2025-02-05 - team meeting to working on get project approved

 this is our inital thought about our water monitoring system

 ![image](https://github.com/user-attachments/assets/a8e27b36-c21b-4234-ad73-2b08b17fbee0)

-2025-02-12

-team meeting for working on project proposal and team contract
+2025-02-12 - team meeting for working on project proposal and team contract

 our design of block diagram

 ![image](https://github.com/user-attachments/assets/08d622d2-8fe9-49f4-8b9d-4169b803c424)

-2025-02-23
+2025-02-11 - first TA meeting

+we updated our progress on project proposal to TA

-team meeting for proposal revision and start on PCB design
+2025-02-23 - team meeting for proposal revision and start on PCB design

-working on schemetic for different sensors
+working on schemetic for different sensors, I was working some of the sensors

 ![image](https://github.com/user-attachments/assets/a85d9a3b-b312-4b28-ad1d-bd58ecc11d88)